gesundes/ansible-task/roles/basic/README.md

 ## luks
 This role can encrypt any number of drives/partitions but it doesn't preserve its content. **So be careful using it.**

+It can encrypt multiple disks/partitions, just describe them as a list.

+To be able to open volumes during reboot volume labels are used in the */etc/crypttab* file.
+Why is so?
+Because during reboot of EC2 instances disk names (like /dev/nvme2n1) can be changed.